kai9987kai/IPfinder/README.md

 # IPfinder
-IP finder gets the ip of any website.
+IP finder gets the IP of any website.